jdiasn/lidarwind/README.rst

 Documentation
 -------------

 The lidarwind's documentation is available at https://lidarwind.readthedocs.io.
 There you can find the steps needed for installing the package.
-You can also find a short description of how the lidar wind derives the wind speed and direction from WindCube's observations.
+You can also find a short description of how lidarwind derives the wind speed and direction from observations.

 Notebooks